Line arrangements modeling curves of high degree: equations, syzygies and secants: Questions and conjectures

 It is natural to ask if combinatorics can be used to compute other values of the $\beta_{i,j}.$ One result that gives the flavor of what might be possible is due to Gasharov, Peeva and Welker \cite{gpw} who used the lcm lattice of a monomial ideal to compute graded Betti numbers of monomial ideals.

-\begin{question}Is there an analogue of the lcm lattice for graph curves and their secant varieties embedded via Theorem~\ref{thm:embed} that would allow us to compute (or estimate) the graded Betti numbers of graph curves? \end{question}
+\begin{question}Is there an analogue of the lcm lattice for graph curves and their secant varieties that would allow us to compute (or estimate) the graded Betti numbers of graph curves? \end{question}

+Further work on understanding the graded Betti numbers of graph curves has been done by \cite{bknpv}.

 It is also interesting to consider $C_G$ as a deformation of a smooth curve.
 In Example~\ref{ex:g2d10}, $C_G$ has a $7$-secant $\PP^5$ while a smooth curve of genus $2$ in $\PP^8$ has no such $\PP^5$.
-As any strictly subtrivalent graph curve $C_G\subset\PP^n$ is smoothable in $\PP^n$ \cite{hartdef}*{29.9}, it is our expectation that we have a family of seven $6$-secant $\PP^5$s to smooth curves that collapse to the $7$-secant $\PP^5$ in the singular limit $C_G$.
+As any strictly subtrivalent graph curve $C_G\subset\PP^n$ is smoothable in $\PP^n$ \cite[29.9]{hartdef}, it is our expectation that we have a family of seven $6$-secant $\PP^5$s to smooth curves that collapse to the $7$-secant $\PP^5$ in the singular limit $C_G$.
 It also seems reasonable to believe that the secant varieties to embedded curves in a flat family themselves form a flat family, and so the secant varieties to $C_G$ should, in particular, have the same dimension and degree as those to smooth curves.
 In fact, since each pair of disjoint lines in $C_G$ spans a $\PP^3,$ we have a 3-dimensional secant plane for each edge in the complement of the graph $G.$ If $C_G$ has degree $d$ and genus $g$, then $G$ has $d$ vertices and $d+g-1$ edges.
 Thus, the number of edges in the complement of $G$ is $\binom{d}{2} - d-g+1 = \binom{d-1}{2}-g,$ which is the degree of the secant variety of a smooth curve of degree $d$ and genus $g.$

-We believe that the type of collapsing described in the previous paragraph cannot happen unless the appropriate secant variety fills up all of $\PP^n$.
-This leads us to propose the following: \begin{conj} If $C_G\subset\PP^{g+r}$ is a graph curve of arithmetic genus $p_a$ and degree $d=2g+r$, then as long as $2k+1<g+r$, $C_G$ has no $(k+2)$-secant $\PP^k$. \end{conj}